haccht/ruboty-twitter_track/README.md

 # Ruboty::TwitterTrack

-Ruboty handler to track certain words in the twitter stream.
+Ruboty handler to track the twitter stream with the given words.

 ## Installation